Liko05/amazingTimetable/README.md

 - Two ways to use this program:
     - Run the program with the command line arguments
     - Run the program without the command line arguments and follow the instructions
-- List of available command line arguments can be found by running the program with the argument `-h`
+- List of available command line arguments can be found by running the program with the argument `-h` `-help` or just inputting invalid arguments
 ````
   -d    Enable debug level logging
   -h    Show help